The 5 x email automation workflow every ecommerce business needs

 Abandoned Browser Series - 2 x 3 emails

 This flow targets customers who have shown interest by viewing products but haven’t added anything to their cart.
-You could base this on your Abandoned Cart Flow and make some small tweaks to the copy and subject line to remind your shoppers about the products they were interested in, and to encourage them to make a purchase.
+You can base this on your Abandoned Cart Flow and make small tweaks to the copy and subject line to remind shoppers about the products they were interested in and encourage them to make a purchase.

-Because these shoppers haven’t added your products to their cart yet, they are still higher in the sales funnel which means you need to tailor your messaging accordingly.
+Because these shoppers haven’t added products to their cart yet, they are still higher in the sales funnel, which means your messaging needs to be tailored accordingly.

-Klaviyo is the perfect software for this email flow because it collects relevant user data allowing you to create abandoned browser automations and to create valuable segments and lists.
+Klaviyo is the perfect software for this email automation workflow because it collects relevant user data, allowing you to create abandoned browser automations and build valuable segments and lists for targeted messaging.

 Email flow number 4: